guregodevo/pastis/README.md

 }
 ```

-A resource route is a method paired with the resource URL.
+A resource route is a method paired with its URL-matching pattern.
 Given that a resource might have several methods, each method route is associated with the resource function whose name matches the method.

 ```go